solcloud/Counter-Strike/README.md

 - aim punch (probably only headshot and body shot with no kevlar)
 - aim spread
 - gun/util hit boxes (maybe only when dropped)
-- backtrack (max only few ticks like 2)